 Paula Kokko, medical laboratory technologist

-Paula Kokko works as a laboratory manager in the Botnia Study.
-She coordinates all the Botnia centers’ laboratory work, sample handling and logistics from Helsinki.
+Paula Kokko works as Botnia Study's laboratory manager in Helsinki.
+She coordinates the laboratory work, sample handling and logistics of all Botnia centers.

 Laura Impivaara, MSSc